-It's not possible for a web site to access local files on your local computer (as this would represent a big security risk).
-Because SMS Client Reminders needs to monitor your appointments calendar (in order to identify what reminders are needed) the only way is to make the calendar available online.
-If this causes a problem then you can manually input appointments or upload an appointments file.
+Because SMS Client Reminders needs to monitor your appointments calendar (in order to identify what reminders are needed) the only way is to make the calendar available via the internet (it's not possible for a web site to access local files on your local computer, as this would represent a big security risk).
+If this causes a problem then you can manually input appointments or upload an appointments CSV file.

 Creating an online calendar is easy, convenient and needn't cost anything (we recommend Google Calendar).
 Several well-known companies offer free calendar services, and paid-for services are also available.
 When you sign in to your SMS Client Reminders account, full details on how to set up an appointments calendar are available in the Add Appointments page.
 Alternatively you can follow the create a calendar tutorial.

-No, only those you give the url to will be able to access your calendar.
-Someone could theoretically "guess" the url but given their complexity this is extremely unlikely.
+No, only those you give the URL to will be able to access your calendar.
+Someone could theoretically "guess" the URL but given their complexity this is extremely, extremely unlikely.
 It would be the equivalent of guessing a randomly generated 25 character password.

-If you want to upload a static appointments file, you can do so in iCalendar (iCal/ICS) or CSV format.
-For Client Name mode the CSV file must have columns called Name, Date and Time.
+Although we recommend linking to a live calendar, if you want to upload a static appointments file, you can do so using the CSV format.
+For Client Name mode the CSV file must have columns called Name (or Client ID), Date and Time.
 For Direct Input mode the CSV file must have columns called Date, Time, Phone and (optionally) Email.

-Approximately every 30 minutes.
-If you want your calendar data to be scanned/read immediately you can use the Refrsh option on the Add Appointments page when signed in.
+Every 120 minutes for Bronze plans and every 30 minutes for Silver plans and above.
+If you want your calendar data to be scanned/read immediately you can use the Refresh option on the Appointments page when signed in.

 Whenever a name is identified in an appointment and it is on your client list they will be sent a reminder.
 It's your responsibility so make sure all spellings and timings are accurate - so type carefully!